tmiklas/tbeam-helium-mapper/README.md

 - step by step details for setting up a Mapper integration can be found [here](https://docs.helium.com/use-the-network/coverage-mapping/mappers-quickstart/#mappers-quickstart).
 - detail for setting up a Cargo integration can be found [here](https://docs.helium.com/use-the-network/console/integrations/cargo).

 The specific details for adding a Mapper or Cargo integration use a different edge node device than the one detailed here.
-When prompted to add a function decoder, be sure to use the following decoder.
-Note: This decoder can also be found within this project in the console-decoders directory.
+When prompted to add a function decoder, be sure to use the Decoder Function above.

-~~5.
-Open this project file ```main/main.ino``` with the Arduino IDE Verify/Compile the project.
-If the compile is successful upload the application to your TTGO T-Beam.~~
-Filenames with `.ino` are a holdover from Arduino IDE.
-Do not use Arduino IDE to compile this build; use PlatformIO instead.
+Filenames with `.ino` are a holdover from Arduino IDE.  **Do not use Arduino IDE to compile this build; use PlatformIO instead.**

 6. Disconnect and turn on the device and once a GPS lock is acquired, the device should start sending data to the Helium network and Helium Mapper or Helium Cargo depending upon which you configured in step 6.